mrazomej/phd/docs/src/chapter_04/section_08_hill_fits.md

 ![**Parameter values for the Hill equation fit to each individual titration.**
 The resulting fit parameters from the Hill function fits of [@Fig:ch4_fig16] are summarized.
-The large parameter intervals for many of the O3 strains are due to the flatter induction profile (as seen by its smaller dynamic range), and the ability for a large range of $K$ and $n$ values to describe the data.](ch4_fig17){#fig:ch4_fig17 short-caption="Parameter values for the Hill equation fit to each individual titration"}
+The large parameter intervals for many of the O3 strains are due to the flatter induction profile (as seen by its smaller dynamic range) and the ability for a large range of $K$ and $n$ values to describe the data.](ch4_fig17){#fig:ch4_fig17 short-caption="Parameter values for the Hill equation fit to each individual titration"}